How Long Will Freezer Last Without Power?

 What to Keep and What to Discard

-High-risk items, such as meat, poultry, fish, and dairy products, should be discarded if they have been at temperatures above 40°F for more than two hours.
-Lower-risk items, such as breads, fruits, and vegetables, may be refrozen if they show no signs of spoilage.
+High-risk items such as meat, poultry, fish, and dairy should be discarded if they have been above 40°F for more than two hours.
+Lower-risk items such as breads, fruits, and vegetables may be refrozen if they show no signs of spoilage, though quality can suffer — fruits and vegetables may turn mushy after refreezing but remain safe.

-• Keep: If the food still contains ice crystals or is cool to the touch and has been kept at 40°F or below.
+• Keep: Food that still contains ice crystals or is cool to the touch and has stayed at 40°F or below.

 • Discard: Any food that has been above 40°F for more than two hours, has an off smell or appearance, or feels warm to the touch.